zaibahasankhan/Analysis-using-Linux-tools/README.md

-In this repo.
-I have kept script for ngs data analysis
+In this repo I have kept script for ngs data analysis